mik3hall/Election-2016/election2016.md

 ## [1] 112911
 ```

-For seeing what happened in Florida I will go back to the county level and see what the flipped counties look like just for this state.
+For seeing what happened in Florida I will first go back to the county level and see what the flipped counties look like just for this state.

 ```